Average Price of Car Detailing in Australia 2026

 - 9-year coatings ($2,500–$3,500): Premium coatings such as Gtechniq Crystal Serum Ultra.
 Maximum hardness (9H on the pencil hardness scale), superior chemical resistance, and backed by a verified detailer warranty.
 Requires extensive paint preparation and a controlled application environment.

-Note: coating longevity is based on proper maintenance — professional decontamination washes every 6–12 months extend life significantly.
+Longevity assumes proper maintenance — professional decontamination washes every 6–12 months extend life significantly.

-DIY vs professional ceramic coating
+Is DIY ceramic coating worth it?

-Ceramic coating vs paint protection film (PPF / clear bra)
+Ceramic coating vs paint protection film (PPF)

-Paint protection film (PPF), sometimes called a clear bra, is a thick polyurethane film physically applied to the vehicle's painted surfaces.
+Paint protection film (PPF), sometimes called a clear bra, is a thick polyurethane film physically applied to painted surfaces.
 Unlike ceramic coating, PPF provides physical impact protection — it absorbs stone chips, minor abrasion, and light scratches.
 Many PPF products also self-heal minor surface marks with heat exposure.

 | Feature | Ceramic coating | PPF (paint protection film) |